aciucaru/book-library/README.md

 # book-library
-C++ homework project that simulate a bookstore.
+C++ homework project that simulates a bookstore.
 This project has:
 - self made linked list with templates
 - self made forward iterator, that can be used to iterate de custom made linked list (forward only)